tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * force restart if windows task is broken

-* use sys._exit(10) to ask nssm to restart service in case of unhandled exception in waptservice (loops..)
+* waptservice: use sys._exit(10) to ask nssm to restart service in case of unhandled exception in waptservice (loops..)

-* don't log / store into db Wapt.runstatus if not changed
+* wapt client: don't log / store into db Wapt.runstatus if not changed

 WAPT-1.8.0-6641 (2020-01-24)